 As repetitive working tasks are increasingly automated, it’s the creative employee who will be highly valued as they can not only complete the work but also think about how to improve the process itself.

 How to be more creative

 Learning to approach your work in a more creative, even unorthodox, way is something that you can learn to do.

-Using Creative Problem Solving – Learn how to solve everyday problems using creativity and gain a competitive edge in the workplace.
+With FutureLearn’s partner-led courses taught by diverse academic institutions and organisations, you can learn how to solve everyday problems using creativity to gain a competitive edge in the workplace.

 Effective communication in the workplace is based on your ability to converse productively with others.
-If you’re able to speak to people clearly and politely, whilst at the same listen empathetically to what colleagues, customers or clients have to say, you will be more productive and achieve better results.
+If you are able to speak to people clearly and politely, while at the same listening empathetically to what colleagues, customers or clients have to say, you will be more productive and achieve better results.

 How to improve communication skills